Vaderprograms253/to_do_list/README.md

 ## Completed
 * Add items to a list
-* Add checkboxes to each list item
+* delete checkboxes
 * Save items to completed list
 * Ability to delete items
+* move completed list onto separate activity

 ## To do
+* add context menu
 * show items that are selected vs ones that are not
 * ability to clear list
 * ability to edit exsisting list items